tonybutzer/et/docs/source/00define_ET.md

 	- So understanding how much of that water is used by plants is key
 	- An important plant use model is -->  the Operational Simplified Surface Energy Balance (SSEBop) model

-Again, this shows that the SSEBop is a viable approach that can produce reliable results with mini-mal effort, in near real-time as soon as theTs data are available with an automatic processing and posting.
+Again, this shows that the SSEBop is a viable approach that can produce reliable results with minimal effort, in near real-time as soon as the __Ts__ data are available with an automatic processing and posting.

 ---